Pearl Witherington: Courier for the SOE

 Witherington escaped from occupied France with her mother and three sisters in December 1940.
 The family arrived in London in July 1941 where she found work with the Air Ministry, specifically the Women's Auxiliary Air Force.
 Determined to fight back against the German occupation of France, and wanting a more active role in the fight, she joined Britain's Special Operations Executive (SOE) on 8 June 1943.
 In training she emerged as the "best shot" the service had ever seen.
 Despite her prowess with firearms, she never carried a gun during her mission in France.

-Given the code name "Marie", Witherington was dropped by parachute into occupied France on 22 September 1943, landing near Tendu in Indre Department.There she joined Maurice Southgate, leader of the SOE Stationer Network and Jacqueline Nearne, Southgate's courier, and reunited with her fiancé.
+Given the code name "Marie", Witherington left England in a No. 138 Squadron RAF Halifax aircraft and parachuted into Vichy France on the night of 22/23 September 1943, landing near Tendu in Indre Department.
+There she joined Maurice Southgate, leader of the SOE Stationer Network and Jacqueline Nearne, Southgate's courier, and reunited with her fiancé.
 Over the next eight months, posing as a cosmetics saleswoman, Witherington also worked as a courier.
 The Stationer network covered a large area in central France and Witherington was effectively homeless, spending nights sleeping on trains as she traveled from one place to another delivering messages and undergoing frequent checks of her (false) identity cards by the Gestapo and French police.
 Rheumatism put her out of action for a few weeks.

 An exhausted Jacqueline Nearne returned to Great Britain in April 1944 and the Gestapo arrested Southgate on 1 May 1944 and deported him to Buchenwald concentration camp.
 Witherington was fortunate not to be arrested with him.
 Witherington and Southgate's wireless operator, Amédée Maingard were with Southgate the day he was arrested, but Witherington said that Maingard was worn out and that he needed to take the afternoon off.
-While the two of them were picnicking, Southgate was arrested.
-Survival as an SOE agent was often luck.
+While the two of them were picnicking, Southgate was arrested—survival as an SOE agent was often due to luck.

 With Southgate a prisoner of the Germans, Witherington formed and became leader of a new SOE network, Wrestler, under the new code-name "Pauline", in the Valençay–Issoudun–Châteauroux triangle.
 She organised the network with the help of her fiancé, Henri Cornioley.
 Witherington did not attempt to issue orders to the maquis groups directly, but found a willing French colonel to do so.
 Witherington worked closely with the adjoining SOE Shipwright network, headed by her former colleague Amédée Maingard.
 Together, their networks caused more than 800 interruptions of railway lines in June 1944 focused on cutting the main railroad line between Paris and Bordeaux.
 Putting those lines out of operation hindered the German effort to transport men and material to the battle front in Normandy.